 To emphasize this idea: imagine if we had a cell type that resisted twisting;

-Ossification stimulated by stresses on bone: strengthening of muscles in response to exercise, these types of phenomena occur in embryonic structure development.
+Ossification is stimulated by stresses on bone: strengthening of muscles in response to exercise.
+These types of phenomena occur in embryonic structure development.

 Notice the analogy to homeostasis: getting hot induces sweating; getting cold induces shivering.
 (Analogy to plants sprouting when pruning induces sprouting.)

 The newest breakthrough is this direction is that stem cell differentiation can be changed by differences in elasticity of rubber or gel substrata.